microcks/microcks.io/content/documentation/using/asyncapi.md

 ### Bindings

-AsyncAPI specification decorellates the concern of message description (through payload and headers schemas) from the concern of servers and protocol bindings.
+AsyncAPI specification dissociates the concern of message description (through payload and headers schemas) from the concern of servers and protocol bindings.
 A same API may have different bindings allowing to specify protocol specific issues like queue or topic naming, serialization format and so on.

-> At the time of `1.0.0` release, Microcks only supports the `KAFKA` binding.
+> At the time of `1.2.0` release, Microcks supports the `KAFKA` and the `MQTT` bindings.
 When setting up Microcks, you may have the choice deploying a new Kafka broker as part of the Microcks installation or reusing an existing broker.

-For each version of an API managed by Microcks, it will create appropriate destination for **operations** in mixing specification elements, protocol binding specifics and versionning issues.
+For each version of an API managed by Microcks, it will create appropriate destination for **operations** in mixing specification elements, protocol binding specifics and versioning issues.
 Destination managed by Microcks are then referenced within the API details page.

 ### Conventions

 With AsyncAPI [Messages Objects](https://github.com/asyncapi/asyncapi/blob/master/versions/2.0.0/asyncapi.md#messageObject) you have the ability to define `examples` with your AsyncAPI specification document.
 For now (in the `2.0.0` release of the specification), `examples` is simply a `[Map[ string , any]]` but we ought to propose the here-after conventions as the formal specification (see this [Feature request](https://github.com/asyncapi/asyncapi/issues/329) if you want to contribute to conversation).

 So basically, we propose to describe `examples` using the following guidelines.
 An `example` may have:

 * A short name that will be used as the key within the `examples` array,
 * An optional `summary` to provide more informations on the use-case mapping of the sample,
 * A mandatory `payload` that should be compliant with the defined schema for Message payload and may be expressed directly in YAML or by embedding JSON representation,